 - Use Respondus Lockdown Browser and Monitor to for more secure online exams.

 - Respondus Lockdown Browser is browser that locks down a testing environment within Blackboard.
 Students taking exams which require Lockdown Browser will not be able to access any other browser functions or applications on the computer being used until the exam is complete.
+This is a tool new to many students who have not previously taken online courses.
+If you use Respondus Lockdown Browser in your course, please include instructions for students.

 - Monitor is an automated proctoring technology which requires students to use a webcam to monitor or “proctor” their activity while taking an exam, in combination with Lockdown Browser.
+This is a tool new to many students who have not previously taken online courses.
+If you use Respondus Monitor in your course, please include instructions for students.

 - Please use resources provided by Respondus to learn more, and let us know if you come across any issues.
 Respondus is also providing regular webinars for instructors for Lockdown Browser and Monitor.